Facebook Tips & Strategies

 • Target Specific Demographics: You can show your Reel to people based on their location, age, gender, interests, and behaviors.
 This is perfect for reaching potential customers who don't know your brand yet.

 • Drive Action: A simple organic Reel exists to entertain and engage.
-A boosted Reel can have a specific business goal, like driving traffic to your website, generating messages, or getting more profile visits.
+A boosted Reel can have a specific business goal, such as driving traffic to your website, generating messages, or getting more profile visits.

 • Amplify What's Working: If a Reel is already performing well organically, boosting it is like pouring gasoline on a fire.
 It gives your proven content the push it needs to generate even better results.